kgroat/react-ionic-pwa-starter/README.md

 To run the tests:
 * `npm test`

-To build a production bundle and start the server:
+To test a production bundle locally:
 * `npm run build`
 * `npm start`